leandrowkz/movieshelf/README.md

 7. Run `$ yarn start:dev` to start the project

 If everything went right then you will have the project running on the http://localhost:3000.

+## 🐞 Monitoring
+This project uses [New Relic](https://docs.newrelic.com/) as monitoring tool, to log errors and metrics.
+If you want to use it, just add the necessary env variables to enable it.
+Follow New Relic's quick start guide to create a Browser monitoring app on it, then copy the values inside generated script to your `.env` file.
+If you don't want to enable New Relic in your application, no worries, just leave the related env vars empty.

 ## ☕ Contribute to this project
 Help this project to be bigger by submitting a feature request, working on a new feature or